Divers rescue jumper, good Samaritan from East River

 "It's very dark under there.
 We could hear her screaming, so we tried to maintain voice contact with her.
 We were advising her we were there to help her," an officer said.
 "However, she decided to swim a little further down and that's where ESU was able to grab her."

-Officers say the woman was incoherent at the time.
+Officers said the woman was incoherent at the time.
 They asked her to stay calm so they could get her near the billings.
 However, when the divers went in, there was complete silence at that point.

 "We tried to get somebody on each side of her," Fulgieri said.